All Episodes

 And so they actually give you real numbers and the real numbers are terrible.

-Uh but yeah, she's she's a radical pro-asylum campaigner, which is an accurate characterization from Guido Fawkes here.
+But yeah, she's a radical pro-asylum campaigner, which is an accurate characterization from Guido Fawkes here.

-So yeah, it's you know, she's wheeled out as if, oh, she's just the neutral voice on the issue.
+So, yeah, she's wheeled out as if, oh, she's just the neutral voice on the issue.

 No, she's incredibly in favour in her entire career as her being incredibly in favour.